fabianlischka/InfoSec101/p1-InfoSec101.md

 ### First Steps: Passwords

 - Overall strategy:
-    - Use one strong master password, and a password manager
+    - Use one or two strong master passwords, and a password manager
+    - Let the password manager create random passwords for all websites etc.
 - Weak passwords & common mistakes
     - Avoid [weak passwords](https://en.wikipedia.org/wiki/Password_strength#Examples_of_weak_passwords), such as `password, letmein, secret`
     - Avoid: